pytorch/kineto/tb_plugin/README.md

 The search box enables searching kernels by name.

-“Group By” could choose between “Kernel Name” and “Kernel Properties + Op Name”.
+"Group By" could choose between "Kernel Name" and "Kernel Properties + Op Name".
 The "Operator" is the PyTorch operator which launches this kernel.

 * Trace View